vi3itor/temp-pypi-gfootball/README.md

-# Temporary Google Research Football repository
+# Test PyPI Deployment for Google Research Football

-**This repository is created solely to set up automatic pip wheel deployment for Windows (and possibly other platforms).
-It will be deleted as soon as PR is ready.
+**This repository is created for the purpose to set up and test automatic pip wheel deployment for Windows and other platforms.
 If you are interested in Google Research Football environment, please check it via [this link](https://github.com/google-research/football).**